cykelholdet/superbike/README.md

-# Analysis of Bike-Sharing Schemes
+# Analysis of Bike Sharing Systems

-Scripts for the analysis of bike-sharing data.
+Scripts for the analysis of bike sharing data.
 These scipts have been developed for the purpose of a masters project in Mathematical Engineering at Aalborg University:

 Prediction of Traffic Patterns in Bike Sharing Systems, Daniel B. van Diepen and Nicolai A. Weinreich, Aalborg University, Denmark, 2022